Pylons/pyramid/docs/api/chameleon_text.rst

 These APIs will will work against template files which contain simple ``${Genshi}`` - style replacement markers.

-The API of :mod:`repoze.bfg.chameleon_text` is identical to that of :mod:`repoze.bfg.chameleon_zpt`; only its import location is different.
-If you need to import an API functions from this module as well as the :mod:`repoze.bfg.chameleon_zpt` module within the same view file, use the ``as`` feature of the Python import statement, e.g.:
+The API of :mod:`pyramid.chameleon_text` is identical to that of :mod:`pyramid.chameleon_zpt`; only its import location is different.
+If you need to import an API functions from this module as well as the :mod:`pyramid.chameleon_zpt` module within the same view file, use the ``as`` feature of the Python import statement, e.g.:

 .. code-block:: python
    :linenos:

-   from repoze.bfg.chameleon_zpt import render_template as zpt_render
+   from pyramid.chameleon_zpt import render_template as zpt_render
-   from repoze.bfg.chameleon_text import render_template as text_render
+   from pyramid.chameleon_text import render_template as text_render